Grab Holdings: Rebranding and additional services

-A month later, Grab, co-branded with Mastercard, launched a numberless payment card (being the first in Asia).
+The company partnered with Microsoft to help people in Southeast Asia to access digital literacy programs and certificates in September 2019.

+In December 2019, Grab and Mastercard launched the first numberless payment card in Asia, which was discontinued on 1 June 2024.

 In February 2020, Grab launched GrabCare for healthcare workers in Singapore, starting with 24-hour services to Tan Tock Seng Hospital and National Centre for Infectious Diseases.
-This came after reports of increased discrimination due to the COVID-19 pandemic, making it difficult for healthcare workers to get rides.
 Grab also expanded its GrabMart and GrabAssistant services to more cities and countries to meet increased demand for online food and grocery deliveries.
-To support its driver- and merchant-partners during the outbreak, Grab committed US$40 million to relief initiatives across Southeast Asia.

 Marriott International partnered with Grab to cover about 600 restaurants and bars in Singapore, Indonesia, Malaysia, the Philippines, Vietnam and Thailand which would be added to the GrabFood delivery platform.
+In April 2020, top management salaries were cut by 20 percent and employees were encouraged to take up voluntary no-pay leave in an effort to manage costs during the COVID-19 pandemic.
+In June 2020, Grab retrenched 360 employees, which was just under 5 percent of the total headcount across its Southeast Asia offices at the time.
 In November 2020, Grab announced the launch of its Tech Center in Jakarta, Indonesia for micro, small and medium enterprises (MSMEs).
 In December 2020, Grab was granted a digital bank licence from Singapore together with Singtel.
-The Grab-Singtel consortium is known as GXS Bank, and Grab holds a 60% stake.